NoobieII/M3PW-Online/README.md

 # primatype
-A 2D game where you are a dragon, protecting your species from becoming extinct.
+A 2D multiplayer RPG where you are a dragon in a world of anthropomorphic animals.
+The game is about dragons and technology.